-- Administer first aid or get competent assistance to do so. - Telephone or send for assistance by dialing the Health Services Office (Ext.
-5858) and/or the Office of Public Safety (Ext.
+- Administer first aid or get competent assistance to do so. - Telephone or send for assistance by dialing the Health Services Office (ext.
+5858) located in Loew Hall room 101, and/or the Office of Public Safety (ext.
 5911).
 Notify the Department Chairperson who will notify the Vice President of Academic Affairs' Office.
-In the evenings and on weekends, notify the Evening Administration Office, CO 506A (Ext.
-5703). - Stay with the individual until someone from Public Safety arrives. - Make the individual as comfortable as possible-loosen tight clothing, tie, belt, etc. Do not move the victim unless it is necessary to prevent further injury.
+In the evenings and on weekends, notify the Office of Public Safety. - Stay with the individual until someone from Public Safety arrives. - Make the individual as comfortable as possible-loosen tight clothing, tie, belt, etc. Do not move the victim unless it is necessary to prevent further injury.
 If movement is necessary, do so carefully and gently.
 Keep the individual warm. - Remain with the victim until he/she is safely in the Health Services Office, ambulance or on the way home. - As soon as possible, but within 48 hours, an official College Accident Report is to be completed in the Health Services Office and forwarded to the Office of Public Safety.
 Accident Report forms are available in the Office of Public Safety and the Evening Administration Office.